National Executive Committee

 John Saunders, International Commissioner

-John has been involved with SCOUTS since he was 8, joining as a Cub in Whenuapai, Auckland, and continued to be a Scout, Venturer and Rover.
-He has served as an adult leader in both New Zealand and the United Kingdom.
-Before taking up the role as International Commissioner, he completed some nine years as Wellington Zone Leader ending in 2015.
+John has been involved with SCOUTS New Zealand since he first joined as an eight-year-old as a Cub in Whenuapai, Auckland, and continued as a Scout, Venturer and Rover in Wellington.
+He has served as an adult leader in both New Zealand and the United Kingdom over a numbers years.
+His last assignment was Zone Leader Wellington before taking up the role of International Commissioner towards the end of 2015.

 Professionally, John works as a senior marketing communications practitioner.
-Away from work and SCOUTS, John volunteers as Treasurer of Wellington Access Radio and his interests are in skiing, music, travel and trying to keep fit.
+Away from work and SCOUTS New Zealand, John volunteers as Treasurer of Wellington Access Radio and his interests are in skiing, music, travel, international affairs and keeping fit - the latter “trying!".

 Coming from a Scouting family, David progressed from a cub through all youth sections.
 He has held Scout Leader, Assistant Area Commissioner – Youth and National Rover Leader warrants.